anton-oz/whatpianochord/README.md

-# kordify
+# Kordem

-kordify name may still change

-## what is kordify?
+## what is Kordem?

-could potentially be some kind of chatgpt but ask it to create melodies and it will give back something and play it on the keyboard for you along with midi/sheet music.

-as of the latest commits it is a chord calculator for piano chords.
+Kordem is a reusable react component that renders piano chords.

+Currently kordem only generates chords based off of the currently selected options on the piano screen but in future will be able to take midi input and tell you the current chord being played.